aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/opa/1- opa-gatekeeper-setup/index.en.md

 If you notice the `gatekeeper-audit-6584df88df-nsf28` pod is created when we deploy the OpaGatekeeperAddOn.
 The audit functionality enables periodic evaluations of replicated resources against the Constraints enforced in the cluster to detect pre-existing misconfigurations.
 Gatekeeper stores audit results as violations listed in the status field of the relevant Constraint.
 The `gatekeeper-controller-manager` is simply there to manage the OpaGatekeeperAddOn.

-3. Observe OPA Gatekeeper Component logs once operational
+3. Once OPA Gatekeeper pods are in 'Running' state, monitor Audit controller and Controller manager component logs for webhook requests that are being issued by the Kubernetes API server.

-Run the following commands in separate terminal to check for the audit controller logs
+Run the following command in separate terminal to monitor Audit controller logs

 :::code{showCopyAction=true showLineNumbers=false language=bash}
 kubectl logs -l control-plane=audit-controller -n gatekeeper-system -f